isabella232/datajoint-file-validator/docs/tutorial/2-manifest.md

 - Ensure that the code you write in `eval` is safe to run.
 Avoid fetching data from the internet or running code from lesser-known third party libraries.
 - If the function `print`s anything, ensure that it writes to `sys.stderr`, not the default `sts.stdout` buffer.
 You can do this by passing `file=sys.stderr` to the `print` function.
 This ensures that users can redirect [validation reports from `STDOUT` to file](1-validate.md#15-validate-the-fileset-using-the-cli) without corrupting the YAML or JSON formatted report.

+For details on the fields available in each file dictionary, see the [dataclass attributes of the `FileMetadata` class](../../api/snapshot/#datajoint_file_validator.snapshot.FileMetadata).

 ## 1.8.
 Conclusion

 In this section, we learned how to write a custom manifest that can be used to validate a fileset.